 To add a column heading to the View Header:

 To change the sequence of columns:

-For most reports, and when the Package Browser or Diagram List is in User Defined format, you can organize the reported data according to the value of one or more of the column categories (this facility is not available in the Package Browser in Model Hierarchy format).
+For most reports, and if the Package Browser or Diagram List does not have the Show Element Hierarchy option selected, you can organize the reported data according to the value of one or more of the column categories (this facility is not available in the Package Browser if the Show Element Hierarchy option is selected).

-You might organize the data by Type, and within each Type by Name; if you then click on any of the other column headings, the data within this grouping is further sorted with the values of the selected column (for example, Created) in ascending or descending order.
+You might organize the data by Type, and within each Type by Name; if you then click on any other column heading, the data within this grouping is further sorted with the values of the selected column (for example, Created) in ascending or descending order.

 To set up the value grouping, drag the column heading representing the primary grouping (such as Author) onto the Drag a column header here to group by that column field.